 Compliance with COI identification, resolution and disclosure for CME accredited activities, is managed by ARVO's CME Committee on behalf of the ARVO Board of Trustees.
 The Commercial Relationships Committee manages disclosure procedures for all non-CME activities on behalf of the ARVO Board of Trustees.
 Either committee can recommend action for non-compliance, which may include disqualification.
 Concerns about the adequacy of disclosures in publications and presentations should be directed to the CME committee or the Commercial Relationships Committee through the ARVO Office.

 ARVO journal authors and individuals in a position to influence the content of an educational activity must disclose any relevant financial and other relationship(s) for themselves and/or their spouse or life partner, relevant to the subject matter of their publication or presentation.
 This disclosure must include the name of the organization with which a commercial relationship exists and the nature of the relationship, within the past 12 months.
 All disclosure information is published within the ARVO journals and communicated to education participants in advance of the start of the educational activity, and published in relation to the educational activity.

-CME activity planners and directors must disclose all financial relationships and not limit disclosure to the subject of an individual presentation or publication
+CME activity planners and directors must disclose ALL financial relationships and not limit disclosure to only those relevant to the subject of an individual presentation or publication.

 The ACCME defines a commercial interest as any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on patients.